Samuel-Anumudu/pricing-calculator/README.md

 ## Project Setup

-The see this project, you have to clone this reposition and run the following commands:
+The see this project, you have to clone this repository and run the following commands:

 ```sh
 npm install